rohitsaluja22/StreetOCRCorrect/README.md

 # Module2: Using StreetOCRCorrect
 cd ..
 1. In params.cfg: only edit the folder name, it should be relative or absolute w.r.t the exe.
-	 EXAMPLE1: folder_name = ExtractClips/StreetOCRDemoVideo/
+	 EXAMPLE: folder_name = ExtractClips/StreetOCRDemoVideo/
-2. To annotate for 1 vehicle, process is straightforward
+2. To annotate license plate for 1 vehicle, process is straightforward
 	a.
 Press start button when vehicle enters the frame
 	b.
 Annotate the vehicle
 	c.
 By default entry is 1st frame of the clip and exit is last frame of the clip.